Azure/bicep-registry-modules/avm/res/web/site/README.md

 ### Parameter: `privateEndpoints.roleAssignments.principalId`

+Required.
 The principal ID of the principal (user/group/identity) to assign the role to.

 - Required: Yes
 - Type: string

 ### Parameter: `privateEndpoints.roleAssignments.roleDefinitionIdOrName`

+Required.
 The role to assign.
 You can provide either the display name of the role definition, the role definition GUID, or its fully qualified ID in the following format: '/providers/Microsoft.Authorization/roleDefinitions/c2f4ef07-c644-48eb-af81-4b1b4947fb11'.

 - Required: Yes
 - Type: string

 ### Parameter: `privateEndpoints.roleAssignments.condition`

+Optional.
 The conditions on the role assignment.
 This limits the resources it can be assigned to. e.g.: @Resource[Microsoft.Storage/storageAccounts/blobServices/containers:ContainerName] StringEqualsIgnoreCase "foo_storage_container".

 - Required: No
 - Type: string

 ### Parameter: `privateEndpoints.roleAssignments.conditionVersion`

+Optional.
 Version of the condition.

 - Required: No
 - Type: string